Find out about the VAT liability of insurance transactions and insurance related services.

 |The insurer has||treat as if||that|

-Note these arrangements don’t stop the contact office from applying for an alternative method.
+These arrangements do not stop the contact office from applying for an alternative method.
 The trade agreement covered in paragraph 7.2 also applies to overseas insurers with branches in the UK.

 7.4 Tax point (time of supply)

 A tax point is the point at which VAT (where due) should be accounted for.
 The tax point is arrived at by determining the time a supply is deemed to have taken place for VAT purposes.
-For more information on tax points and time of supply please refer to Notice 700 The VAT Guide.
+For more information on tax points and time of supply refer to VAT guide (VAT Notice 700).

 Although there’s no VAT due on the supply of insurance, it may be important to determine the time of supply for the purpose of partial exemption calculations.
 For example, if an outputs based method is being used to determine the recoverable proportion of any non-attributable input tax, you’ll need to know the time and value of your supplies of insurance.
-For more information on partial exemption please refer to Notice 706 partial exemption.
+For more information on partial exemption refer to Partial exemption (VAT Notice 706).

 The tax points for supplies of insurance covering one-off (short term) risks are as follows: